pridiltal/ctv-AnomalyDetection/README.md

 **Spatio-Temporal Data**

-  - The [solitude](https://cran.r-project.org/package=solitude) package provides an
-    implementation of Isolation forest which detects anomalies purely based on the concept of isolation without employing any distance or density measure.
   - Functions for error detection and correction in point data quality datasets that are used in species distribution modeling are available via [biogeo](https://cran.r-project.org/package=biogeo) package.